rohitsangwan01/ble_peripheral/README.md

 // Called when service added successfully BlePeripheral.setServiceAddedCallback(ServiceAddedCallback callback);

-// Only available on Android and Windows, Called when mtu changed BlePeripheral.setMtuChangeCallback(MtuChangeCallback callback);
+// Called when mtu changed, on Apple and Windows, this will be called when a device subscribes to a characteristic BlePeripheral.setMtuChangeCallback(MtuChangeCallback callback);

 // Only available on Android, Called when central paired/unpaired